PaulPopat/sote/README.md

 <p><b>Some cool</b> text</p>
 ```

 Looping can be achieved with `for` tag.
 This tag should be supplied with a `subject` attribute and a `key` attribute.
 The subject should be an array and the key should be a string.
-The key is how the individual item in the array will be accessed.
+The key will be added to the props, to access the item in the array.

 ```HTML
 <!-- test_data=[{name: "Paul Popat"}, {name: "John Doe"}]-->